wotbrew/idx/README.md

 # idx

-Idea which I wanted to explore.
-Lots of problems though so not sure if its got legs.

-This library provides clojure data structures (maps, sets and vectors) with on-demand secondary indexes.
+This library provides clojure data structures (maps, sets and vectors) that allow for secondary indexes.
 Providing alternative fast access paths to their elements.

 ## Features

 - Wrappers for vectors, sets and maps.
 - Index elements on demand by any property, such as clojure functions, keywords, paths, selections.
 See [reference](#properties)
-- Indexes are cached transparently and reused for subsequent queries
+- Can choose automatic indexing, where indexes are created and cached transparently as you query the collection.
-- Indexes are maintained incrementally through `conj`, `assoc` and so on once cached.
+- Indexes are maintained incrementally through `conj`, `assoc` and so on.

 ## Caveats